-(Prerequisite: Successful completion of German 3 with a minimum 86% average)
+Prerequisite: Successful completion of German 3

 An advanced course in German.
 It is assumed that students have taken a German 3 course and have learned how to communicate effectively in German at an intermediate-advanced level.
 Students continue to learn how to communicate effectively in German at an advanced level.
 Students will continue to gain an in-depth understanding of German culture.
 The Dreimal Deutsch textbook is used for German 4.
 The abilities of students who complete German 4 will measure at the Advanced High level according to the ACTFL Proficiency Guidelines.